patspeiser/GuessingGame/README.md

 # GuessingGame
 FS Guessing Game

-index.html is main page for game css found in bootstrap-3.3.6-dist
+index.html is main page for game; used bootstrap-3.3.6-dist